-At Access, we are committed to doing business the right way, having attained a position in 'The Sunday Times Top 100 Companies to Work For' on a number of occasions.
+At Access, we are committed to doing business the right way, having attained a position in 'The Sunday Times Top 100 Companies to Work For' in the UK on a number of occasions.
 We are absolutely committed to putting in place steps that are aimed at ensuring that our company is free from slavery and human trafficking and that all our employees, as well as the employees, agents and contractors of the companies that work on our behalf, are kept safe.

-This Statement is Access Australia's first statement.
-It covers the period from 1 July 2021 to 30 June 2022.
+This Statement covers the period from 1 July 2022 to 30 June 2023.
 An index has been provided to guide readers to information related to each mandatory reporting criteria under the Act (Attachment 1).